Miniature wargame: Playing field

 A miniature wargame is played on a model of a battlefield.
 The model battlefield is usually mounted on a table.
 As far as size goes, every part of the battlefield should be within arm's reach of the players; a width of four feet is recommended.

 Most miniature wargames are played on custom-made battlefields made using modular terrain models.

 Historical wargamers sometimes re-enact historical battles, but this is relatively rare.
 Players more often prefer to design their own scenarios.
-The first advantage is that they can design a scenario that fits the resources they have at hand, whereas reconstructing a historical battle may require them to purchase additional models and rulebooks, and perhaps a larger gaming table.
+The first advantage is that they can design a scenario that fits the resources they have at hand, whereas reconstructing a historical battle may require them to purchase additional models and rulebooks, and perhaps a larger game table.
 The second advantage is that a fictional scenario can be designed such that either player has a fair chance of winning.

 Miniature wargames are rarely set in urban environments.
-The first reason is that it's harder to reach models when there are many buildings in the way.
+The first reason is that it is harder to reach models when there are many buildings in the way.
 Another reason is that the buildings may highlight the abstract scale at which the wargame operates.
 For instance, in the 28 mm wargame Bolt Action, a rifle's range is 24 inches, which is barely the length of a few houses at 28 mm scale.
 If placed in an urban environment, a rifleman would not be able to hit a target at the far end of a small street, which shatters the illusion of realism.